My Dog Training Rules

 READ BEFORE COMMENCING: RELEASE OF LIABILITY AND NOTICE OF INHERENT RISKS

 By accepting & commencing an evaluation &/or lessons, you agree to the following terms & conditions; this constitutes a contract, which is binding on you & as guardian of any minor children accompanying you.
 These services will only be made available on the terms set forth herein.
 I am going to be evaluating & training you & your dog in the real world & the real world has hazards that can’t always be avoided.
 Working with dogs always involves substantial & inherent risks of injury, including death.
 The risks include accidents, errors, & natural & man-made hazards.
 You agree to exercise reasonable care of yourself, everyone around us, me, and all animals involved.
 You agree & warrant you & your dog are physically healthy enough to be trained, & you will keep your dog healthy & let me know immediately if there are any changes in health conditions, and & treat those conditions promptly & professionally.
 You shall provide complete & accurate details about your situation with your dog.
 There is no guarantee made concerning the results of the training.
 Start by making a list of ALL behavior problems, so we can address everything that needs fixing.
 We will start with an Evaluation.
 Then we will go over solutions, and I will assign homework.
 As in all good training, first comes the instruction, then you will do your homework on a daily basis, or as best you can, to build new lasting skills for you & your dog.
 Training is about giving the owner and dog opportunities for change.
 No honest trainer can assure that every problem can be cured (such as extreme aggression), or that the owner will do the homework or exercise good judgment, they can only point you in a preferred direction.
 I can’t move in with you, thus you have to use good judgment, obey the laws, and be careful for risks.
 I teach concepts & methods to assist in this process.
 Usually my techniques involve some type of positive reinforcement, to avoid using methods that involve fear or pain, & you agree to do the same.
+Some situations are very tricky or complex or dangerous, and require corrections which might involve the use of positive punishment, negative punishment, negative reinforcement or other aversive methods.
 For difficult problems, change can be slowed if homework and follow up aren’t diligently applied, thus you agree to do your assigned lessons.
 On the most difficult cases, it is important to practice good sense, care and safety, and therefore agree to regularly check in with me on your homework on a weekly basis.
 I have over 20 years of experience to draw upon, which can be used to analyze & create those opportunities for change.

 In consideration for the use of these services, you hereby release Sam Basso; SamTheDogTrainer.com, & its personnel, agents; other participants in the training; owners; & affiliates from any & all claims arising out of or in connection with these services whether the claims & liabilities arise by the negligence of any said persons or otherwise, including costs & attorney’s fees.
 Arizona law governs this agreement, & Maricopa County is the sole jurisdiction & venue for court proceedings hereunder.